Practical Tips to Consumers Under the New Right to Cure Amendments

 - When problems arise, write them down.
 Consumers generally don’t approach a lawyer until well after the harm is done.
 If the other side refuses to compromise and settle the dispute, litigation might be the only answer, and it may take years to resolve the matter.
 Can you remember what you were doing two years ago on June 9th?
 One year ago?
 A month ago?
 Yesterday?
 It is a good idea to write down problems, dates, times, people involved, conversations, etc. in a diary for use later if the problems become catastrophes and you can’t come to an agreement later.
 You won’t know that until it is too late, so it is a good idea to write the problems down when they happen, don’t wait until it is too late.

 The tricky part is what to do after you know you have a problem and the company won’t do anything to fix it, or refuses to resolve the issue with you.
 Under the old law, I would generally suggest trying to provide back up documents supporting your claim to the company to see if they will settle the dispute.
 Under this new law, I would suggest the opposite.
-You should first speaking with an attorney before trying to settle the dispute with the company yourself.
+You should first speak with an attorney before trying to settle the dispute with the company yourself.
 It is not in your best interests to give all the information you know to the company.
 This could cost you in the long run.